Seabrook, Texas: Arts and culture

 A historic downtown area was constructed in the early 20th century and it stands today, with many locals running their businesses.
 Most are antique shops or bed and breakfast places.

 Seabrook is host to the Texas Concours d'Elegance "Keels & Wheels" classic car and boat show held each year the first weekend in May at Lakewood Yacht Club.
 The Seabrook Festival of the Arts is held annually on the grounds of Seabrook City Hall and Community House at First Street, where artists exhibit paintings, sculpture, textiles, jewelry, wood works, photography and musical performances by Texas musicians.
 The festival is sponsored by the City of Seabrook in cooperation with the Art Consortium of the Texas Gulf Coast.

+Pelican Path Project

+The Pelican Path Project was established in March 2001 with seed money provided by the City of Seabrook's Hotel Occupancy Tax Funds and modeled after the CowParades in New York City and Chicago.
+The goals of the Pelican Path Project have been to attract customers to frequent local businesses, encourage walking and recreation, and to promote the local ecotourism industry, tying in to both the brown and white pelicans that gathered along the banks of the bay and surrounding waterways.
+Many businesses in Seabrook have purchased a pelican from Pelican Path Project and have customized it to represent their type of business, as well as the city of Seabrook.

 Parks and recreation

-Pelican Project

-The goal of the Pelican Path Project has been to improve Seabrook's identity as a community and one of the largest migratory paths in North America, and a bird sanctuary to both the brown and white pelicans.
-The project also displays connectedness of the city by its many bed and breakfasts, close family values, available water attractions and its unique downtown of small businesses.

-Most businesses in Seabrook have purchased a pelican from Pelican Project and have customized it to represent their type of business, as well as the city of Seabrook.
-This project has not only attracted tourism to Seabrook, but united the businesses of the city.
-Artists from all over Texas have participated in this project, which has attracted future plans for more cultural art projects in Seabrook.